-A good free keyword source to start with keyword clustering can be googles keyword planner or your own Queries found in Google Search Console.
-Of course you can also use third party SEO keyword tools.
+A good free keyword source to start with keyword clustering can be Google Keyword Planner or your own Queries found in Google Search Console.
+Of course, you can also use third party SEO keyword tools.
 The bigger the keyword list is the better the results of your clustering.

 - Apply stemming to every word within the query: